phildp/radio-streamer/README.md

 Before you get started with RadioStreamer, ensure that you have the following prerequisites installed on your system:

 - [VLC Media Player](https://www.videolan.org/vlc/index.html): Make sure VLC is installed and accessible from the command line.
+> :information_source: To be able to access it from the command line, if you haven't already, just add a symbolink link to the bin folder:
+>
+> ```bash sudo ln -s /Applications/VLC.app/Contents/MacOS/VLC /usr/local/bin/vlc```

 ## Download